Endpoint control for teams that need clean enforcement

 03

-Keep the story unified instead of split across disconnected tools.
+Keep enforcement decisions connected instead of spread across disconnected tools.

 04

-Events stay tied to the rule that made the decision.
+Events stay tied to the rule and account state that produced the decision.

 How it works